nubenetes/awesome-kubernetes/docs/prometheus.md

     - [prometheus-operator.dev: Thanos and the Prometheus Operator 🌟](https://prometheus-operator.dev/docs/operator/thanos/)
     - [Thanos Architecture Overview 🌟](https://github.com/thanos-io/thanos#architecture-overview)
     - [enmilocalfunciona.io: Aprende a configurar Thanos usando docker-compose](https://enmilocalfunciona.io/aprende-a-configurar-thanos-usando-docker-compose/)
     - [goatlas-io/atlas](https://github.com/goatlas-io/atlas) Atlas provides the ability to easily run a secure distributed Thanos deployment.
     - [==thanos-io/kube-thanos: Kubernetes specific configuration for deploying Thanos==](https://github.com/thanos-io/kube-thanos)
     - [medium.com/nerd-for-tech: Deep Dive into Thanos-Part I | Pavan Kumar](https://medium.com/nerd-for-tech/deep-dive-into-thanos-part-i-f72ecba39f76) Monitoring Kubernetes Workloads with Thanos and Prometheus Operator.
+    - [particule.io: Multi-Cluster Monitoring with Thanos 🌟](https://particule.io/en/blog/thanos-monitoring/) In this article, you'll learn the limitations of a Prometheus-only monitoring stack and why moving to a Thanos-based stack can improve metrics retention and reduce overall costs for your clusters
 - [**M3**:](https://www.m3db.io/) An open source, large-scale metrics platform developed by Uber.
 It has its own time series database, M3DB.
 Like Thanos, M3 also uses a side-car container to push the metrics to the DB.
 In addition, it supports metric deduplication and merging, and provides distributed query support.
 Although it's exciting to see attempts to address the challenges of running Prometheus at scale, these are very young projects that are not widely used yet.
 - [VictoriaMetrics](https://victoriametrics.com/)